ultramango/gear360pano/README.md

 - 2017-10-04: added ```-p``` option for parallel video stitching (contribution by kwahoo2).
 On some machines it should greatly reduce video stitching time (ex.
 33 s vs ~13 s).
 Use with care, might freeze your machine.
+Added ```-r``` option for panorama processing, it will remove source file (this used by video processing to save on disk space).
 - 2017-10-01: higher quality video output by default (override with ```--speed``` option), ability to set temporary directory for video, added 2k video support (contribution by durkie), few fixes, added tests for panorama and video (can be used as primitive performance mesaurement).
 Important: Linux